trustoverip/spec-up-t-website/docs/developer-documentation/back-end/intro.md

 One of the packages listed in the `package.json` copied to the local file system is `spec-up-t`.
 This package does all the work from the `node_modules` directory created when you run `npm install`.
 The copied files in the subdirectory have a helper function.

 In the `package.json` you will find a `scripts` section.
 These reference the `spec-up-t` package, which can be called via npm commands, such as `npm run render`.
-Some calls go through a file in the `/src/server/` directory.
-This workaround is necessary so that you can include a  GitHub token.
-This token is needed to raise the GitHub API limit.

 ### Adding server-side functionality